DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-22-accredited-bodies-research-round-2.md

 ### A need for notifications

-The notification needs vary for different Accredited bodies.
-Some have a very good partnership with their partner schools who will contact them directly about any changes made, others do not communicate regularly.
+The notification needs vary for different accredited bodies.
+Some have a very good relationship with their partner schools who will contact them directly about any changes made, others do not communicate regularly.

-> It would be great to have as an option for notifications per provider and for new providers.
+> It would be great to have the option for notifications per provider and for new providers.

 [Lookback highlight](https://lookback.io/watch/mB5M4s3nkDD7yTgxB)
 [Lookback highlight](https://lookback.io/watch/Z3H5Gb4jg9B5Qn8yW)